adityajha-coder/PokeDex/README.md

 ---

-##  What is PokéDex-DB?
+##  What is PokéDex?

-Hey fellow Trainers! 👋 Welcome to PokéDex-DB.
+Hey fellow Trainers! 👋 Welcome to PokéDex.
 I built this project because I wanted a smooth, modern, and genuinely useful PokéDex that goes beyond just listing basic stats.

 Built with **Next.js 16** and **React 19**, it's designed to feel less like a static wikia and more like a high-tech tool you'd actually carry on your journey.
 Whether you're casually looking up evolution requirements, studying type matchups, or deep-diving into competitive team building with the built-in Squad Analyzer, everything is delivered through a crisp, glassmorphic UI that runs lightning fast.